delucis/v3.chrisswithinbank.net/bio/index.md

 In addition to my compositional work, I have taught alongside Profs.
 Claire Chase, Chaya Czernowin, George Lewis, and Hans Tutschku, covering improvised and experimental music, studio composition, and collaborative creative practice.
-I currently teach composition privately and for the Autumn Term 2021 am a Teaching Fellow in Music Technology and Computer Music at the University of Leeds.
+I was a Teaching Fellow in Music Technology and Computer Music at the University of Leeds for the Autumn Term 2021 and currently teach composition and electronic music privately.
 I developed [a suite of pedagogical tools][264] for teaching creative audio programming and have worked regularly as a technical assistant to the composer Clara Iannotta.
 Fall 2018 saw the publication of [a special issue of _CR: The